jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

     class="chord"
 %}

+Notice that the 8-note scale
+is composed of two identical 4-note "tetrachords", with intervals T-T-S.
+This is called the Ionian tetrachord.

 ## Assemble across strings

 Assembling a scale across strings requires knowing where to find semitone and whole tone intervals on neighboring strings.